tali713/amberlanceweb/README.md

 # Quickstart

--   Make sure lein and a jvm are installed
+-   Make sure lein and a JVM are installed
--   run \`\`lein sass watch'' to compile css whenever updated
+-   Run \`\`lein sass watch'' to compile css whenever updated
--   run leinfigwheel to start the server
+-   Run \`\`lein figwheel'' to start the server
--   by default it will be available on localhost:3449
+-   By default it will be available on localhost:3449

-# Recomended
+# Recommended

 ## Emacs

-Emacs can make working in clojure and lisp languages much more pleasent, however any editor will work with figwheel, since it is triggered by file changes.
+Emacs can make working in Clojure and other lisp family languages much more pleasant, however any editor will work with figwheel, since it is triggered by file changes.

 ### Packages